 The best thing about requesting support from a group of people is that the small amounts of support that each person contributes add up to a large sum.
-Take advantage of community events, family gatherings, church services, etc., and reach out to large, new networks of people.
+Take advantage of civic organizations, local businesses, community events, family gatherings, church services, etc., and reach out to large, new networks of people.
+We are happy to provide you with videos or slides to present to a group.